Her opponent’s flailing hand connected with the bridge of her nose and Emilia Cruz Encinos heard the snap before she felt the pain.

 Emilia and Montez were both slippery with sweat.
 He arched his body, trying to break her chokehold or shake off the legs wrapped around his.
 Somehow Emilia managed to crank up the pressure on his throat while keeping his lower half pinned.

-Imagine if you were the first and only female police detective in Acapulco, investigating crime in a city both deadly and breathtaking.
+Imagine if you were the first and only female police detective in Acapulco.

 Mexico’s culture of machismo will try to break you.
 Mexico’s drug cartels want to kill you.